gonzalonunez/docc-gpt-data/README.md

 6. Run `python data.py`.
 This takes all of the prompt/completion pairs in `/files` and formats them in such a way that they can later be used to fine-tune an OpenAI Model.
 The formatted data is saved into a JSON file named `data.jsonl`.
 You can now delete the `/files` directory if you'd like to, but I find that it's nice to inspect manually before spending the time/money to fine-tune a model.

 7. This `data.jsonl` file is what you will pass over to OpenAI for fine-tuning.
-Follow the instructions [here](https://platform.openai.com/docs/guides/fine-tuning/cli-data-preparation-tool) and fine-tine your model.
+Follow the instructions [here](https://platform.openai.com/docs/guides/fine-tuning/cli-data-preparation-tool) and fine-tune your model.
 Using OpenAI's tool will take care of removing examples that are too long.

 ```
 OPENAI_API_KEY=<YOUR_KEY> openai tools fine_tunes.prepare_data -f data.jsonl